Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 2. Evaluate Supply Proposals

-Supply proposals are evaluated according to sustainability standards that your procurement team has.
+Supply proposals are evaluated according to the sustainability standards that your procurement team has.
 This allows you to analyze if the supply proposals can serve to be beneficial for your company as well.

 3. Negotiate Energy Supply Contracts

-Once supply proposals are in place and are accepted by your team, the energy supply contracts can be negotiated so that your company can better avail of the services while securing a lesser cost.
+Once supply proposals are in place and are accepted by your team, the energy supply contracts can be negotiated so that your company can better avail of the services while securing a lower cost.

 4. Oversee Supplier Billing and Assistance

 This makes sure that you do not waste too much money by assisting you in supplier billing.
-It can also help you negotiate and plan better and reasonable prices with your suppliers.
+It can also help you negotiate and plan better and more reasonable prices with your suppliers.

 5. Design and Develop Energy Procurement Programs